jvprosser/cluster-setup/test.md

 LDAP Group Search Filter For Logged In User|(member={0}) LDAP Groups Search Filter|(&(objectClass=group)(cn=*{0}*))

-3.3	Hue
+### 3. Hue
 Property	|Value
 | --- | --- |
 Authentication Backend|desktop.auth.backend.LdapBackend
 LDAP URL|ldaps://KDC1.example.com
 Active Directory Domain|EXAMPLE.COM
-LDAP Server CA Certificate|
+LDAP Server CA Certificate| TODO: FILL THIS IN
-|
-Use Search Bind Authentication|Checked
+Use Search Bind Authentication|[x]
-Create LDAP users on login|Checked
+Create LDAP users on login|[x]
 LDAP Search Base|DC=EXAMPLE,DC=COM
 LDAP Bind User Distinguished Name|BINDACCOUNT
 LDAP Bind Password|REDACTED
-LDAP User Filter
+LDAP User Filter|(objectClass=user)
-|(objectClass=user)
-LDAP Username Attribute
+LDAP Username Attribute|sAMAccountName
-|sAMAccountName
 LDAP Group Filter|(objectClass=group)
 LDAP Group Name Attribute|cn

-3.4	Impala w/ LDAP
+### 4. Impala w/ LDAP

 Impala was not written in Java, so it does not use /usr/java/latest/jre/lib/security/jssecacerts when authenticating with LDAP.

-It uses the ca-certs PEM files in /opt/cloudera/security/truststore/ca-truststore.pem The ROOT and intermediate certificates that signed the LDAPs server’s certificate need to be included in /opt/cloudera/security/truststore/ca-truststore.pem.
+It uses the ca-certs PEM files in /opt/cloudera/security/truststore/ca-truststore.pem

+The ROOT and intermediate certificates that signed the LDAPs server’s certificate need to be included in /opt/cloudera/security/truststore/ca-truststore.pem.

 So if you had to modify jssecacerts for ldap, you’ll need to modify /opt/cloudera/security/truststore/ca-truststore.pem as well.

-This new version of the truststore will need to be copied to all the nodes in the cluster since every impalad will need to talk to the LDAP server at some point.
+[ ] This new version of the truststore will need to be copied to all the nodes in the cluster since every impalad will need to talk to the LDAP server at some point.

 Property	|Value
 | --- | --- |
-Enable LDAP Authentication|Checked
+Enable LDAP Authentication|[x]
 LDAP URL|ldaps://KDC1.example.com
 Active Directory Domain|EXAMPLE.COM
 LDAP Server CA Certificate|/opt/cloudera/security/truststore/ca-truststore.pem